NotePlan/plugins/Readme.md

 You may find these commands useful too:

-- `npm run build:nmn.sweep`: Will build the `nmn.sweep` plugin to a single file
-- `npm run build:nmn.Templates`: Will build the `nmn.Templates` plugin to a single file
-- `npm run watch:nmn.sweep`: Will build the `nmn.sweep` plugin to a single file and automatically repeat when a file changes.
-- `npm run watch:nmn.Templates`: Will build the `nmn.Templates` plugin to a single file and automatically repeat when a file changes.
 - `npm run lint`: Will run ESlint on the entire repo
 - `npm run lint-fix`: Will run ESlint on the entire repo and fix whatever it can automatically fix
 - `npm run format`: Will autoformat all Javascript files.